RedisLabs/redislabs-docs/content/rs/security/access-control/configure-acl.md

 Redis ACLs are defined by a [Redis syntax](https://redis.io/topics/acl#acl-rules) where you specify the commands or command categories that are allowed for specific keys.

 {{<note>}}
-Redis Enterprise Modules are not currently assigned a command category.
+Redis Enterprise modules are not currently assigned a command category.
 {{</note>}}

 Redis Enterprise allows you to: